tachyonics/smockable/Documentation/Smockable.docc/AssociatedTypes.md

 ## Next Steps

-- Review <doc:ProtocolInheritance> for inheritance with associated types
+- Review <doc:FrameworkLimitations> for a discussion of Smockable's limitations and possible workarounds